-Management Interfaces
+Cloud Specific Interfaces

 To federate a cloud system there are several functions for which a common interface must be defined.
 These are each described below and overall provide the definition of the method by which a ‘user’ of the service would be able to interact.